How to nomad America, 6 myths busted, starting with vanlife

 Myth #4 – It’s too expensive to nomad America

-With constraints, comes creativity – this is one of my favorite quotes of all time, and nowhere is it more true than in the world of nomading.
+With constraints, comes creativity – this is one of my favorite quotes of all time.
+And nowhere is it more true than in the world of nomading.
 For those who nomad America, the price tag can range significantly.

 Nomad America - frozen waterfall in Minnesota